 “There’s always praise for the things that you’re doing well.
 And then never a putdown for things you weren’t doing so well, just a gentle hint that maybe we could do a little better,” Al said.
 “The gal I’ve had from the start was just amazing. … She was just such a caring person.
 I’ve never met anyone like her really, that was that concerned about me.”

 That care and concern became especially important in March 2020, when Al contracted Covid-19 right at the beginning of the pandemic.
 At the time, not much was known about the virus, vaccines and treatments were of course not yet available and it was scary.
-Al said his Ibis Health member advocate and the company’s Director of Ibis Services, Ami O’Grady, who is a registered nurse, were on the phone with him daily, checking in on him.
+Al said his Ibis Health member advocate and the company’s Director of Ibis Services, Ami O’Grady, who is a registered nurse, was on the phone with him daily, checking in on him.

 “At my age, and living alone, I was scared, I was nervous,” Al said.
 “They were just fabulous. …They held my hand and babysat me through it, and I got through it fine with their help.”